Marty67/martys-twitter-bot/README.md

 # martys-twitter-bot
-An attempt at a twitter bot in javascript.
+A twitter bot using npm twit package.